Tyndall Air Force Base: Hurricane Michael, 2018

 On 10 October 2018 Hurricane Michael made landfall as a Category 5 hurricane at Mexico Beach just to the east of the base.
 A weather station near the base recorded a wind gust of 130 mph before it failed, according to the National Hurricane Center advisory shortly after landfall.
 The National Weather Service, in a preliminary report released later in the month, stated that the maximum sustained wind speed at the base was 75 kn and the maximum wind gust was 121 kn, both from 60°.
 However, in a later interview with Aviation Week on 27 October 2018, Commander Air Combat Command general James M. Holmes stated that, based on other data, the actual peak wind speed was closer to 172 mph.
 Ninety-three Air Force personnel remained on the base during the storm, while the base's remaining 3,600 personnel and their families (a total of over 11,000 individuals) were evacuated beforehand.
 Air Force officials described the damage to the base from the hurricane as "catastrophic," with all of the base's facilities being declared "unlivable".
 While efforts to repair the base were underway, as of 12 October 2018 there was no confirmed time of completion on the repairs, according to 325th Fighter Wing Commander Col Brian Laidlaw.
 Airmen assigned to the 325th Fighter Wing were told they would be away from the installation for a significant amount of time.

 Thirty-three of Tyndall´s 55 F-22 stealth fighters were flown to Wright-Patterson Air Force Base near Dayton, Ohio before the storm.
 Many of the seventeen F-22s which were left behind became damaged.
-The extent of the damage to the planes was then known.
+The extent of the damage to the planes was then unknown.
 According to US Senator Bill Nelson and Congressman Matt Gaetz, the aircraft left behind were not in a condition to be flown.
 A spokesperson for the Air Force said that none of the F-22s were destroyed and that they "believe at this time that they are all repairable."

 In April 2019, the Air Force estimated the hurricane damage to the base at $4.7 billion.

 In April 2022, Detachment 1 of the 823rd Red Horse Squadron inactivated at Tyndall and was replaced by the 801st Red Horse Training Squadron.
 The unit's role is to provide integrated, realistic training and exercises to combat support teams.